 Time is money, especially for business owners.
-If you can’t stay on top of all your business projects and company day-to-day operations, you stand to lose potential profits and returns.
-Not to mention, your business growth suffers.
-This is why maximizing productivity, the element to get as many things done as you can in a short period of time, should be a top priority for businesses.
-But how to do so when your business is small and has less human capital at its disposal?
+If you can’t stay on top of all your business projects and company day-to-day operations, you stand to lose potential profits and your business growth suffers.
+This is why maximizing productivity, the ability to get as many things done as you can in a short period of time, should be a top priority for businesses.
+How can you do so even if your business is small and has limited human resources?
 Read on for some tips to maximize business productivity.

 Better time management requires time for trial and error.
 You will start out overestimating or underestimating how much you can do in a day, a week, a month, and so on.
 But do it consistently and the habit will be formed.
 Smart planning will make you calmer and feel more prepared, no matter how busy your schedule is.

-This one may sound very basic, but unfortunately, not many business owners truly pay attention to it.
-Perhaps because work-life balance is, in a reality, very difficult to harmonize.
-The examples are easy.
-Workaholics who don’t get enough sleep.
-A coworker who snacks when they should be eating a proper meal.
-And so on.
+This may sound very basic, but unfortunately, not many business owners truly pay attention to it.
+Perhaps because work-life balance is, in reality, very difficult to harmonize.

 We all want to work hard to scale our businesses, but pushing too hard will cause burnouts – and your business performance will suffer in the long term.
 When that happens, you won’t be productive at all.
 So take some time each day to do something you like, maybe take half an hour to read a novel or watch an episode of your favorite TV show.
 Cultivate good nutrition and sleeping habits.
 Encourage your team to maintain healthy habits as well.

-This scenario happens often: you’re diligently working on a task, then an email notification pops up on your laptop screen.
+This scenario happens often: an email notification pops up on your laptop screen while you were diligently working on your task.
 Many of us will stop working halfway to open the email.
-Don’t.
 Please don’t.
 Doing so will only split your focus away from your main task.
 When you finally go back to your job, you have to recollect your concentration and pick up where you left off.
 It’s an unnecessary waste of time.
 Remember that not every email or message needs to be answered right away.
 Focus on your priorities.

 When building a business, remember that everyone is required to bring their A game to the table.
 Learn to trust their expertise and don’t fall into the trap of doing everything yourself.
 If you can’t delegate properly, you’ll actually end up slowing everyone else down.
 Give your employees access to the information they need to work efficiently – don’t make them waste precious time hunting around for needed details.